openhab/org.openhab.binding.zwave/doc/shenzhen/nasds01z_0_0.md

 ### Parameter 1: ON/OFF Delay

 Delay before the OFF command is transmitted
-Adjust the delay before the OFF command is transmitted.
-0 means send OFF command immediately.
+<p&gtAdjust the delay before the OFF command is transmitted.
+0 means send OFF command immediately.</p&gt
 Values in the range 0 to 65535 may be set.

 The manufacturer defined default value is ```0```.